The CBC YA Digital Originals team is looking for programming geared towards Young Adult (13-18) and New Adult (18-24) audiences.

-We are interested in seeing pitches across all genres, scripted and unscripted alike, that will attract our target audience while still appealing to existing CBC viewers of all ages.
+We are interested in seeing pitches for scripted content across all genres that will attract our target audience while still appealing to existing CBC viewers of all ages.
 Content and platform should inform the series format, but episodes should be no longer than 20 minutes each.

 Whatever the runtime, pitches geared towards CBC Gem should complement the lean-back experience of streaming TV at home while still giving viewers addictive mobile-friendly content that they can easily enjoy on their mobile devices.
 Likewise, series pitches created primarily for streaming on Snapchat, Instagram, TikTok, or YouTube should reflect the unique features and attributes of the intended platform.In all cases, we are looking for stories that matter to a segment of our target audience, and pitch packages that demonstrate a keen understanding of how and where to reach them.

 We are looking for projects that circle a specific passion point, reflect personal identity in all of its forms, and celebrate unconventional heroes.
 Strong, easily communicated concepts that enlighten as they entertain are central to this strategy.

 As stated above, we are looking for scripted programming of all genres that reflects the interests and concerns of young adults (13-18) and new adults (18-24), be it through the lens of friendships, family relationships, or specific areas of interest and expertise.
 Preference will be given to proposals that explore ideas and worlds that we have not seen addressed elsewhere, and that have a progressive bent.
 Identity, as it relates to ethnicity, abilities, gender, sexuality, and regional representation, will also be a key focus.